(This post contains affiliate links. Read my full disclosure.)

 What the course is like

-Here’s an image from my iPad of what you get when you login.
-You can use the contents list and mark items as complete.
-For me, that list acts as my study plan.
+Here’s an image from my iPad of what you get when you login to

-The PrepCast is a full exam prep course for PMP® aspirants.
+The PrepCast team offer a full exam prep course for

-I recommend you get the version with the exam simulator.
+I recommend you get an exam simulator.
 It is so hard to pass a 4 hour exam with no exam practice.
 Even if you know all the topics inside out, you need to have exam skills to get you through the hours in the exam room.